Symmetric entanglers for non-invertible SPT phases: Fixed-charge dualities preserve symmetries

 (here, the first sum is over all conjugacy classes $[g]$ of $G$ and the second sum is over all irreps $R$ of $G$), whereas the cluster state phase corresponds to

 where $d_\mu$ is the quantum dimension of an anyon $\mu$ of $D(G).$

-In $\cA_1$, each anyon appears with multiplicity $1$, where as in the second, there is at least some anyons which appear with multiplicity $\geq 2$ (since for non-abelian $G$, $D(G)$ is a non-abelian MTC).
+In $\cA_1$, each anyon appears with multiplicity $1$, whereas in $\cA_2$, there are at least some anyons which appear with multiplicity $\geq 2$ (since for non-abelian $G$, $D(G)$ is a non-abelian MTC).
 Since an FSD can at most permute anyons, it is impossible to change the multiplicity, and thus there is not even an FSD connecting the two phases. \emph{A fortiori}, there is no FCD connecting the $G \times \Rep(G)$ cluster state phase to the product state phase.
 Thus, we expect that a symmetric entangler does not exist.

 Note that, while Ref. \cite{Fechisin_2025} provides a unitary operator $U_\cC$ (in Eq.
 23) which maps the product state to the cluster state, this operator actually does not commute with the symmetries when $G$ is non-abelian.
 Thus, their result is consistent with ours.